babel/babel/doc/design/monorepo.md

 # Why is Babel a monorepo?

+> [!NOTE]
-> **Note** We don't use `lerna` to manage packages inside the monorepo, but yarn workspaces with an additional [custom plugin](https://github.com/nicolo-ribaudo/yarn-plugin-babel-release-tool).
+> We don't use `lerna` to manage packages inside the monorepo, but yarn workspaces with an additional [custom plugin](https://github.com/nicolo-ribaudo/yarn-plugin-babel-release-tool).

 Juggling a multimodule project over multiple repos is like trying to teach a newborn baby how to ride a bike.